 Say Thank you after every candidate response in Part 2.
 It helps to signal the end of that item, is neutral and does not indicate whether a response was 'good' or 'bad'.
-MISTAKE 5 (1): inconsistent examiner behaviour in response to candidate responses in Part 2A (could be considered 2.1 and 2.2).

 2.2: Pausing / Interrupting

 If a candidate is slow to respond, be silent for a few seconds to allow them a chance to start speaking.